XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Experimental Evaluation

 \subsection{Sensitivity Analysis}

-We investigate the parameter sensitivity by varying the largest scale $S \in \left\{ 1,3,5,7,9\right\} $ and report the accuracy results on four datasets in Figure \ref{fig:mix}(c).
-Notably, our method displays sensitivity to the largest scale $S$, as it determines the multi-scale intensity.
-For instance, when $S=1$, only a single scale is present, leading to suboptimal performance.
+We investigated parameter sensitivity by varying the largest scale $S \in \left\{ 1,3,5,7,9\right\} $ and report the accuracy results on two datasets in Figure~\ref{fig:mix}(c).
+Notably, our method displays sensitivity to the largest scale $S$, which determines the multi-scale intensity.
+For instance, when $S=1$, the absence of multiple scales leads to suboptimal performance.